pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 **Use:**

 Fast QC can be used to perform simple quality control analysis on your raw data, and can also be used after various steps in this pipeline (eg. removal of adapter sequences) to see if these programs have improved read quality.

+**Limitations:**

+The FastQC program is limited by not being overly informative, and also being a relatively slow program to run.

 **Requirements:**